BGU-CS-VIL/BASS/README.md

 ```bash
 $./Sp_demo_for_direc -d ../images
 ```
-Mean and contours images will be saved at ../result alongside the segmentation map (csv)
+Mean and contour images will be saved at ../result alongside the segmentation map (csv)

 ### Args and Kwargs:
 -n the desired number of pixels on the side of a superpixel<br />